- Assist client to roll on to their side.

 To prevent risk of injury to workers or clients during this manual task:

 a.
 Follow all steps of this Safe Work Instruction (SWI).

 b.
 Check client for signs of injury if on the floor due to a fall.
 If injured, seek medical assistance and apply first aid.
-If client injured, do not attempt to move client.
+If the client is injured, do not attempt to move client.

 c.
 This instruction details how to complete this task with one worker.